vrabbi/lab-spring-boot-k8s-skaffold/workshop/content/exercises/step1.md

 file: exercises/demo/src/main/java/com/example/demo/DemoApplication.java
 ```

 As soon as you save it the build will start.
-When finished and the application redeployed, you will be able to inspect the results using curl again.
+When finished and the application re-deployed, you will be able to inspect the results using curl again.

 ```execute
 curl localhost:4503